-Santa Claus rose to prominence in the United States in the 1800s and Spain decided to follow suit around the same time and combine the Reyes Magos tradition with presents.
-Today, many Latinos keep the tradition alive by exchanging presents on el Día de los Reyes Magos instead of Nochebuena or Christmas Day, while a lot of us choose a mix of both.
-And it’s not just presents: here are the top 9 Reyes Magos traditions that are all things nostalgic and navideño to us.
+Santa Claus rose to prominence in the United States in the 1800s.
+Spain followed suit around the same time, combining the Reyes Magos tradition with presents.
+Today, many Latinos keep the tradition alive.
+We exchange presents on el Día de los Reyes Magos instead of Nochebuena or Christmas Day.
+Many of us choose a mix of both.
+And it’s not just presents.

 1. Rosca de Reyes (and some chocolate caliente)